cmrib/twitter-interface/README.md

 ### How to run

-Simply run index.html with Live Preview extension.
+Simply run index.html with a HTTP server.